 The terms of reference of the audit committee cover such issues as membership and the frequency of meetings, as mentioned above, together with requirements of any quorum for and the right to attend meetings.
 The responsibilities of the audit committee covered in its terms of reference include the following: external audit, financial reporting, internal controls and risk management.
 The terms of reference also set out the authority of the committee to carry out its responsibilities.

-The audit committee currently comprises of two members, who are both Non-executive Directors: Ralph Cohen and John Glasgow.
-The committee is chaired by Ralph Cohen.
+The audit committee currently comprises of three members, who are all Non-executive Directors: Robin Paynter Bryant, Tony Perkins and John Glasgow.
+The committee is chaired by Tony Perkins.

 The remuneration committee has responsibility for determination of specific remuneration packages for each of the executive directors, including pension rights and any compensation payments, and recommending and monitoring the level and structure of remuneration for senior management, and the implementation of share option, or other performance related schemes.
 It will meet at least two times a year.